mtsoares/kubernetes-lab/Lab03/README.md

 Under the PORT column of the service you just created, you will notice that a node port was randomly selected (it will appear as 80:3XXXX/TCP, where 3XXXX is the TCP port exposed on the Kubernetes node).
 Write down the configured TCP port on your notepad.

 Now, from a web browser, try to access the nginx pod using http://\<YOUR VM FQDN OR IP\>:3XXXX (replace 3XXXX by the port listed on the previous command).
-A "Welcome do NGINX" web page should appear.
+A "Welcome to NGINX" web page should appear.

 *CHALLENGE*: using the documentation on https://kubernetes.io/docs/reference/kubernetes-api/service-resources/service-v1/, try to make the nodePort FIXED and not RANDOM.